TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Persistence.rst

 the database table and the file :ref:`EXT:{ext_key}/Configuration/Extbase/Persistence/Classes.php <extension-configuration-extbase-persistence>`.

-In the following example the table :sql:`fe_users`, provided by the system extension `frontend` is used as persistence table for the model :php:`Administrator`.
+In the following example, the table :sql:`fe_users` provided by the system extension `frontend` is used as persistence table for the model :php:`Administrator`.
 Additionally the table :sql:`fe_groups` is used to persist the model :php:`FrontendUserGroup`.